Floyd W. Tomkins: The League of Friends of Korea

-Reverend Floyd W. Tompkins helped Philip Jaisohn found the first branch of The League of Friends of Korea in Philadelphia at the First Korean Congress in April 1919.
+Reverend Floyd W. Tomkins helped Philip Jaisohn found the first branch of The League of Friends of Korea in Philadelphia at the First Korean Congress in April 1919.
 He was the President of the Philadelphia League and opened the First Korean Congress on April 14–16, 1919 in Philadelphia with a prayer and a speech.

 The board of governors of the Philadelphia branch of the League of Friends of Korea included influential Methodist and Presbyterian ministers as well as several notable businessmen.
 The League of Friends of Korea was an organization designed to inform the citizens of the United States of Korea’s struggle for independence and to use the influence of the United States to help Koreans gain religious freedom.
 At the initial meeting, a resolution was presented by Dr. Reverend M. Blackburn and was seconded by Dr. Warren F. Teel that concluded with the declaration of their “profound sympathy with the Korean people in their struggle for freedom” and pledged to the Korean people their “full moral support”.

 The League developed more branches throughout the United States including branches in Washington D.C., New York City, and Chicago.
 These branches held mass meetings in which they would aid in the development of new branches and spread information through various series of lectures on the situation in Korea.
 Mass meetings often led to participants sending resolutions to Congress asking for action from the U.S. government to show sympathy for the Korean people.

-Additionally, Reverend Floyd W. Tompkins was awarded the Korean National Medal in 2015.
+Additionally, Reverend Floyd W. Tomkins was awarded the Korean National Medal in 2019.